Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 ## Custom Controls
 ---
 ### Overview
 Custom controls allow for a more customized appearance for a plugin.
 They also allow for the construction of more complex controls.
 One example of this would be a set of side-by-side dropdown menus to set column numbers for each breakpoint.
-At a basic level, Pinegrow provides two methods to create controls with a custom look - the ```toggle_buttons``` plus ```html``` keys and the ```PgToggleButtonMaker()``` constructor.
+At a basic level, Pinegrow provides two methods to create controls with a custom look - the ```toggle_buttons``` key plus ```html``` key with or without the ```PgToggleButtonMaker()``` constructor.
 At a more advanced level the Pinegrow API a series of keys and helper functions for novel layouts.

 **toggle_buttons**
 As briefly mentioned in the documentation of the ```select``` type, this key works along with the ```html``` key.
 This key takes a boolean value and if set to true it converts the dropdown list to side-by-side buttons.
 Reguires the use of the ```html``` key in the option list.